Contact address: Holečkova 837/16, Praha 5, 150 00, Czech Republic

 We focus on topics which are key for the development of independent and democratic society.
 We produce journalism in the public interest and we focus on the significant stories.
 We are interested in abuse of political or economic power and in all forms of oppression of the weaker.

 The main task of investigative journalism is to refer about the immoral behavior or crime.
 Unfortunately, this type of journalism is endangered in recent years.
-Large media houses are perceiving it as too expensive whereas it doesnt bring them many readers and it threatens the advertising incomes.
+Large media houses are perceiving it as too expensive whereas it doesn´t bring them many readers and it threatens the advertising incomes.

 Reporters lack the time and money needed for the long-term and deep going investigation.
 Therefore, it is necessary to find new models which would allow journalists to work in the public interest on investigating misfeasance and thus contribute to the quality of our democracy and the protection of civil, economic and political liberties.

-How are you funded?
+How are we funded?

 Finances for the operation of the Institute are mainly obtained from donations or grants.
 At the outset we were supported by Endowment fund of Czech industrialists, with whom has the Institute established an agreement on support for one year.
 However, prolongation for the next 12 months is expected.